• Home

 Where to Stay in Salento

-One of our favorite places to stay in all of.
-Colombia was here in Salento, but sadly, the wonderful La Serrana Hostel has closed its doors.
+One of our favorite places to stay in all of Colombia was here in Salento, but sadly, the wonderful La Serrana Hostel has closed its doors.
 Although we haven’t stayed there ourselves, we’re told are told the nearby Las Camelias EcoHostel is wonderful, so check it out and let us know how it measures up!

-Alternatively, check out Airbnbs in Salento for some great options.
+Alternatively, check out VRBOs in Salento for some great options.
 We especially like this colorful house just 400m from the main square surrounded by lush gardens filled with banana trees and coffee plants.
 The house is really spacious and has a beautiful porch to sit out on and watch the trees grow, despite being so close to the main square it is a little oasis and very quiet.

 What to Do in Salento